 Lastly, track lead acquisition from LinkedIn to your company website from a pop-up form or embedded form on your company home or landing page.
 It’s an easy add via MailChimp, Perdot or similar platform, and each of these added contacts act to grow your audience, sales database and can pump-up internal conversion metrics for sales teams.

 Metrics build trust, validate initiatives and deliver proof of concept when engagement skyrockets.
-You may also find yourself geeking-out as you dig-in to the numbers and be delighted by your progress each month.

 WANT MORE LINKEDIN METRICS EXPERT ADVICE?